chidoziemanagwu/virtual_nutritionist/README.md

 The Virtual Nutritionist is available under a dual licensing model:

 - **Open-source version**: Licensed under the GNU General Public License (GPL) for non-commercial and community use.
 See the LICENSE file for more details.
 - **Commercial version**: If you wish to use this software for proprietary or commercial purposes, a commercial license is available.
-Please contact [your email] for licensing options.
+Please contact chidozie.managwu@gmail.com for licensing options.

 ### Roadmap
 Here are some upcoming features and improvements: